iamlikeyou/youtube-rewind-fastforward/README.md

-# Youtube Rewind & Fast Forward Buttons
+# Youtube Rewind & Fast Forward

 Place into Tampermonkey or Violentmonkey etc, this will add 2 buttons to your video player to rewind and fast forward the video.